Nina2498/Engineering_Consultancy/README.md

 ## Features

 - FR-1 Login/Register
-- FR-2 Access Dshboard Screen
+- FR-2 Access Dashboard Screen
-- FR-3 Access House cost Estimation
+- FR-3 Access House Cost Estimation
-- FR-4 Access User profile
+- FR-4 Access User Profile
 - FR-5 Write Area
 - FR-6 Write the Number of Floors
 - FR-7 Write Quality
-- fr-8 Calculate User’s inputs
+- fR-8 Calculate User’s inputs
 - FR-9 Show the Result of User’s Inputs
 - FR-10 Editig User Profile

 ## Features will be added in the future
+- Adding Advanced Estimation
 - Adding Quality details:
-    -  Choose the type of windows
+    -  Choose type of windows
-    -  Choose the type of doors
+    -  Choose type of doors
-    -  Choose the decor of the roof
+    -  Choose decor of the roof
-    -  Choose the type of ceiling
+    -  Choose type of ceiling
 - Showing the Result as a Report
 - The Application Will be Available in Kurdish
 - Adding Visual Representation